 SSH works over TCP, which means that if the network connection is interrupted, the session may be lost – that's where Mosh comes in handy.

-Below is a comprehensive list of which SSH capabilities are currently supported and which will be added soon.
+Below is a comprehensive list of SSH capabilities that are currently supported and that will be added soon.

 Key exchange methods

 Host key types

 - Two-Factor Authentication

 * As of now, except those keys encrypted with the GCM algorithms

 *DSA keys that are in the OpenSSH format are not supported.